 Occasionally, the terms will require their licensees to provide unlimited compensation (an indemnity) for the software vendor’s loss, however that loss might arise.
 This is not always appropriate, but in practice it is difficult to negotiate out of this where the software vendor is more established and has a better bargaining power.

 References to other terms.
 Quite often, references will be made to Acceptable Use Policies, or licenses of other third party components integrated within the software, for example Open Source Software (see Part 1 for more details).
 These should be read carefully as they form part of the main terms, so if they are not readily available to the studio, make sure to ask for them!

 Other services – With the rise of the ‘as-a-service’ products, it is likely that software providers offer support and maintenance services throughout the life of the development.
 This can be important if the software will be used to develop patches and updates for the game.

 In the case of a live game, attention should be paid to any service level standards, security and any data protection provisions (to the extent that a player’s personal data will be collected by the game) contained in those agreements.

 These are by no means exhaustive and the relevance of each point will depend on how the software is intended to be used, and if a studio intends to develop a one-off or ‘live’ product.

 Nevertheless, we hope to have provided a framework of software licensing issues to bear in mind, which can potentially be applied to an ever-expanding list of ancillary development services such as version control software and virtualisation software.

-Waterfront Solicitors is a firm of London-based technology lawyers.
-If you need any intellectual property or technology law advice for your video games please do not hesitate to get in touch with a member of our team at email@example.com or 020 7234 0200.
+Waterfront Solicitors is a firm of London-based technology lawyers and video game lawyers.
+If you need any intellectual property or technology law advice for your video games please do not hesitate to get in touch with a member of our team at firstname.lastname@example.org or 020 7234 0200.